Zoom is No.1 in business preference

 At the same time, in a saturated video calling market, Zoom made its appearance, seeking backers with great difficulty.
 But no one at the time could have imagined the sharp increase in users and profits that it would have today.

-During the quarantine period, many people preferred Zoom to Skype, both companies and ordinary internet users, in order to get closer to their loved ones.
+During the quarantine period, many people preferred Zoom to Skype, both companies and ordinary internet users, in order to stay in touch with their loved ones.

-The differences of the two services are several as well as its similarities.
+Both differences and similarities of the two services are several.
 They both have absolute security, as there is encryption.
-They offer a similar set of features such as screen sharing.
+Additionally, they offer a similar set of features such as screen sharing.

 They are compatible with all operating systems.
-There are free plans on both, however, depending on one’s needs, a choice can be made between several plans.
+There are free plans on both, however, depending on one’s needs, to choose between several plans.

 In both Skype and Zoom there is the option to make a video call without creating an account.